brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo/index.md

 - Tim van Werkhoven, "[Responsive images &amp; image grids for Hugo](https://www.vanwerkhoven.org/blog/2021/responsive_images_in_hugo_theme/)" (<span class="nobrk">2021-10-22</span>).
 - Utkarsh Verma, "[Using responsive images effortlessly with Hugo](https://bitbanged.com/posts/using-responsive-images-effortlessly-with-hugo/)" (<span class="nobrk">2022-03-06</span>).
 - Joost van der Schee, "[Image compression for the lazy](https://hugocodex.org/blog/image-compression-for-the-lazy/)" (<span class="nobrk">2022-06-19</span>).

-**Update from the future**: I later went back to using Cloudinary to handle nearly all of the site's images.
-(The exceptions, all assuming the site is on Hugo at the time, are: the one on this page, so you can see the `imgh` shortcode actually working; and the one on "[A new way to generate LQIPs in Hugo 0.104.0](/posts/2022/09/new-way-lqips-hugo-0-104-0/)," to illustrate the subject of that post.)
-This was mainly because: I no longer wanted to keep all those Hugo-generated image resources in my site repo and, in comparative testing, I could see *slightly* better quality in some of the images as rendered via Cloudinary as opposed to their Hugo-generated counterparts.
-A peripherally connected additional consideration was that I'd already begun using Cloudinary to [auto-generate my site's social media images](/posts/2022/10/automated-social-media-images-cloudinary-hugo/).
-{.box}